OB-lab/James_et_al._2021-Evolution/README.md

 ### *Senecio lautus* transcriptome

 To explore whether any of the above candidate outlier SNPs were in genic or non-genic regions, we created the *S. lautus* transcriptome.
 The raw RNAseq files are available upon request.
-We first used ```SEECER v0.1.3``` with default parameters to correct errors in RNAseq data. ***Huanle: did you do this for each RNAseq file separately, or were they first merged into a single file.
-Can you provide some explanation of what kind of errors are being corrected in this step?***
+We first used ```SEECER v0.1.3``` with default parameters to correct errors in RNAseq data.

 ```
 bash ./bin/run_seecer.sh reads1.fastq reads2.fastq